 Owners shall be required to maintain the 30-foot safety zone by removing all fuels from beneath large trees.
 All grass will be trimmed to two (2) inches and well watered.
 All gutters and roofs shall be kept clear of pine needles and leaves.
 Firewood will be stacked uphill and at least ten (10) feet from a Residence.
 All dead limbs, leaves and grass clippings shall be removed from all areas.

-All undereave vents shall be located near the roof line rather than near the wall.
+All under-eave vents shall be located near the roof line rather than near the wall.
 All eaves shall be boxed and minimum overhangs are encouraged.

 All windows and patio doors shall be made of tempered safety glass or double pane glass.
 Exterior fire-resistant shutters and interior fire-resistant drapes or blinds are encouraged.